mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 aws-load-balancer-operator-controller-manager-7674db45d6-hmswz   2/2     Running   0          90s
 ```

-Next, create the custom Ingress using Local Zone subnet:
+Create the custom Ingress using only the Local Zone subnet:

 > Note: the variable `SUBNET_ID` must be set with the NYC subnet ID